438540258/learngit/readme.txt

-git is a liushanshan control system. liushanshan is a bad girl
+git is a liushanshan control system. liushanshan is a bad girl1111111 eeeeeeeeeeee